isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

     for the old library, go to :ischooklib:`libdhcp_old_radius.so`.

-This hook library allows the Kea DHCP servers to use the RADIUS protocol to authorize DHCP clients for access to client classes or leases or to keep a journal of DHCP traffic through the accounting service.
+This hook library allows the Kea DHCP servers to use the RADIUS protocol to authorize DHCP clients through the access service or for DHCP lease journaling through the accounting service.
 For details on RADIUS in Kea, please see :ref:`radius`.

 .. note::